Paulinus26/API-Failure-Triage-Investigation-Lab/README.md

 The focus is not just on identifying failures, but on tracing them through logs, request data, and API behavior, then providing clear root cause explanations and practical fixes.

-Stack: Node.js, Express.js, Postman, VS Code
+Tools Used: Node.js, Express.js, Postman, VS Code

 ### What this project demonstrates
 * Handling real API failures (500, 403, latency issues)